Laura Holgate

-Laura S. H. Holgate is an American diplomat who has served as the United States ambassador to the United Nations International Organizations in Vienna since 2022 and previously from 2016 to 2017.
-She also served as United States ambassador to the International Atomic Energy Agency from 2016 to 2017.
+Laura Susan Hayes Holgate (born 1965) is an American diplomat who served as the United States ambassador to the United Nations International Organizations in Vienna and to the International Atomic Energy Agency from 2022 to 2025 and previously from 2016 to 2017.

 Education

 Holgate earned a Bachelor of Arts degree from Princeton University and a Master of Arts in political science from Massachusetts Institute of Technology.

 Career

 Holgate began her career at the Belfer Center for Science and International Affairs at Harvard University.

-From 1995 through 1998, Holgate was special coordinator for cooperative threat reduction at the Department of Defense and, from 1998 to 2001, she directed the U.S. Department of Energy’s Office of Fissile Materials Disposition from 1998 to 2001.
+From 1995 through 1998, Holgate was special coordinator for cooperative threat reduction at the Department of Defense, working on the Nunn–Lugar Cooperative Threat Reduction program.
+From 1998 to 2001, she directed the U.S. Department of Energy’s Office of Fissile Materials Disposition from 1998 to 2001.

 Holgate was a founding Vice President of Nuclear Threat Initiative, leading its Russia/New Independent States programs from 2001 to 2009.

 From 2009 to 2016, Holgate served as the special assistant to the president and senior director for weapons of mass destruction terrorism and threat reduction on the U.S. National Security Council.
-She was the U.S. Sherpa to the Nuclear Security Summits and worked with White House WMD Czar Gary Samore to first implemented Gift basket diplomacy in the 2010 Nuclear Security Summit and 2012 Nuclear Security Summit.
+She was the U.S. Sherpa to the Nuclear Security Summits and worked with White House WMD Czar Gary Samore to first implement Gift basket diplomacy in the 2010 Nuclear Security Summit and 2012 Nuclear Security Summit.
 National Security Council (NSC) Director for Nuclear Threat Reduction Shawn Gallagher is credited with conceiving and first proposing the policy.

 In 2016, Holgate was confirmed as the United States ambassador to the United Nations International Organizations in Vienna.
 She was also America's representative at the International Atomic Energy Agency and the other significant UN offices in Vienna.
 During 2016 she was given a Nunn-Lugar Trailblazer Award for reducing the risk of nuclear war.
 The other recipients were Dr. Gloria Duffy, Dr. Susan Koch and Ms. Jane Wales.
 She served until January 2017.

 From 2017 to 2021, she was vice president for Materials Management at the Washington-based Nuclear Threat Initiative.
 In November 2018 she introduced the ideas of International Gender Champions into nuclear policy.